 Mary McCue #McCUESTRONG

-As a tribute to my dad, I am participating in SkyRise Chicago this November.
-I'll be climbing 103 flights of stairs at the Willis Tower to raise funds for his acute inpatient rehab facility -- our home away from home this summer after my pops suffered a severe spinal cord injury.
+As many of you know, on July 1, 2018, my dad suffered a major spinal cord injury affecting C3-T1 of his spine.
+As a tribute to him, I am participating in SkyRise Chicago this November.
+I'll be climbing 103 flights of stairs at the Willis Tower to raise funds for his acute inpatient rehab facility, the Shirley Ryan AbilityLab-- our family's home away from home this summer.

 The AbilityLab provides world-class rehabilitation care to thousands of patients for traumatic brain and spinal cord injury, stroke and cancer recovery, and more.
 The funds raised through SkyRise Chicago will directly support advances in patient care and cutting-edge research.

 SkyRise Chicago is truly a special event.
 It’s the only tower climb in the world to offer 2 modes of participation - by foot up the Willis Tower stairs and by hand-cycling the equivalent distance.
 These options give anyone, no matter their level of ability, the opportunity to participate.
-My dad will be climbing alongside his primary physical therapist, and I am confident that this will be possible due to the tremendous progress we have seen as a result of his time at SRA Lab.
+My dad, just four months after his injury, will be climbing alongside his primary physical therapist, and I am confident that this will be possible due to the tremendous progress we have seen as a result of his time at SRA Lab!

 I ask that you help me as I challenge myself physically and mentally to complete the climb and support the Shirley Ryan AbilityLab, a non-profit hospital.
 Your donation will help the research hospital continue to provide patients with world-class care for the brightest possible future.
 And the SRA Lab will be able to continue to thrive and offer hope to people during what often feels like a hopeless time.